 Please note that there are medical requirements which are required before we can issue a professional class of licence.
 Since the MELT course is time intensive and a significant financial investment, we highly recommend that you have a medical completed BEFORE you start your MELT course.
 Please visit our office to obtain a medical form to take to your doctor’s office.

 Out of Province Class 2 Drivers

-If you have successfully completed an equivalent Class 2 MELT program in another Canadian jurisdiction, you are not required to take Alberta’s MELT program, the enhanced knowledge test or enhanced road test to get an Alberta Class 2 driver’s licence.
-However, you will need to provide proof that you have completed MELT as most jurisdictions are not currently recording this on the actual Driver’s Licence.
+If you have successfully completed an equivalent Class 2 MELT program in another Canadian jurisdiction, you are not required to take Alberta’s MELT program.
+You also will not have to take the enhanced knowledge test or enhanced road test to get an Alberta Class 2 driver’s licence.
+However, you will need to provide proof that you have completed MELT as most jurisdictions are not currently recording this on the actual driver’s licence.
 We suggest that you do this in your home jurisdiction before coming to Alberta.

 Canadian Jurisdictions without MELT

 Drivers with a Class 2 licence for more than 24 months